 5. Reviewers Suggestion and Invitation: The editor in chief in this stage can directly send invitations to experts in the field.
 The editor in chief might also consult more specialized associated editors to nominate reviewers.
 Invitation procedure continues until two reviewers accept the invitation (the manuscript state is changed to under review).
 In some cases (advanced methods and delicate case of studies) more reviewers might be invited.

 6. First Decision After Review: depending on reviewers evaluation report for the article (additional reviewer might be invited in case of conflict between reviewers’ reports), one of four decisions are to be made by the journal board

 This decision is sent to the corresponding author along with reviewers’ reports to help revision procedure or to explain rejection decision.

 7. Revision and Re-submission: after a proper revision, the author resubmits the manuscript along with complimentary data if needed.
 Furthermore, the author should provide a complete report of the new adjustments in light of reviewer’s requests and answers for editor or reviewers’ questions.
 The author have the right to reject one or more of the revisions, however he/she should provide an explanatory for this rejection or suggest other adjustments.

 8- Final Decision: After revisions, final decision is to be made by the journal board.
 If the revision was satisfactory, the manuscript is accepted and sent for publisher (in case of acceptance in step 6, the manuscript is published directly)

-DYSONA - Life Science journal will publish in quarterly basis (four times a year).
+DYSONA - Life Science journal is published semiannually (two issues a year).
 However, your accepted manuscripts will be available online directly after acceptance and have a futuristic publishing date of the nearest upcoming periodical issue.